EDUlib/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 **Enrollment Over Time chart**

-* The markers on the chart represent the number of users enrolled in the course each day.
+* This chart is a stacked area chart.
+The filled area represents the total number of users enrolled in the course each day.

 * The x-axis shows dates from course creation through the end of the last update period.

-* The y-axis shows the number of enrolled users.
+* The y-axis shows the total number of enrolled users.

+* For courses that offer more than one enrollment option or certification track, different colors represent the contribution of each track to the enrollment total.

+  Courses can offer students a verified certificate option, or enroll students through a professional education program, in addition to offering honor code certificates.

+**Enrollment Over Time report**

+* This report includes columns for **Date** and **Total Enrollment**.

+ * If a course offers students the option to pursue a verified certificate, the report also includes columns for **Verified Enrollment** and **Honor Code Enrollment**.

+ * If a course enrolls students through a professional education program, the report also includes columns for **Professional Enrollment** and **Honor Code Enrollment**.

+* Each enrolled student is included in one, and only one, of the possible enrollment tracks for a course.

+* The **Honor Code Enrollment** column reports the sum of the students who chose an audit option and students who chose an honor code certificate option for the course.
+At one time, a distinction was made between these two certification tracks, although most courses offered only one of them.

+  The downloadable CSV file separates the "audit" and "honor" enrollment counts.

 .. _Demographic Computations:

 *********************************